ToolShedTested

 Bottom Line

 For maximum performance, the Milwaukee 2853-20 is the best impact driver money can buy for professional use.
-The DeWalt DCF887B is a worthy alternative at a slightly lower price.
+The DeWalt DCF887B is a worthy alternative when you are already in the 20V MAX platform.
 Value-seekers should look at the Ryobi PSBID01B -- it delivers surprising performance for its price point, especially within the Ryobi ONE+ ecosystem.
 If your budget is under $100, see our best budget impact drivers guide for options that still hold up to regular use.
 Not sure whether you need an impact driver at all?
 Our impact driver vs drill comparison breaks down exactly which tasks call for each tool.
 For users who also need to remove lug nuts and heavy bolts, our best cordless impact wrenches guide covers the high-torque wrench category.
 Whatever you pick, an impact driver is one of the highest-ROI additions to any tool kit.
 You will use it on every project that involves fasteners, and once you have driven a hundred deck screws with one, going back to a standard drill feels like working in slow motion.

 FAQ